-The HT46R64/HT46C64 are 8-bit, high performance, RISC architecture microcontroller devices specifically designed for A/D product applications that interface directly to analog signals and which require LCD Interface.
-The mask version HT46C64 is fully pin and functionally compatible with the OTP version HT46R64 device.
+The HT46R232/HT46C232 are 8-bit, high performance, RISC architecture microcontroller devices specifically designed for A/D applications that interface directly to analog signals, such as those from sensors.
+The mask version HT46C232 is fully pin and functionally compatible with the OTP version HT46R232 device.

-The advantages of low power consumption, I/O flexibility, timer functions, oscillator options, multi-channel A/D
+The advantages of low power consumption, I/O flexibility, programmable frequency divider, timer functions, oscillator options, multi-channel A/D Converter, Pulse Width Modulation function, IC interface, HALT and wake-up functions, enhance the versatility of these devices to suit a wide range of A/D application possibilities such as sensor signal processing, motor driving, industrial control, consumer products, subsystem controllers, etc.

-Converter, Pulse Width Modulation function, HALT and wake-up functions, in addition to a flexible and configurable LCD interface enhance the versatility of these devices to control a wide range of applications requiring analog signal processing and LCD interfacing, such as electronic metering, environmental monitoring, handheld measurement tools, motor driving, etc., for both industrial and home appliance application areas.
+IC is a trademark of Philips Semiconductors.